Juozas Urbšys: Biography

-Urbšys continued to make his living by translating works in the French language into Lithuanian.
+Urbšys continued to make his living by translating French works into Lithuanian.
 He regained notability after publishing his memoirs in 1988, a work described as one of the first to address Lithuanian history under Soviet rule.
 After Lithuania again regained its independence, Urbšys was named an honorary citizen of Kėdainiai (in 1990) and Kaunas (1991).
 His health was frail, preventing him from fully participating in the political process of independence, but he enjoyed the authority and respect of the Lithuanian people.
 Urbšys died on 30 April 1991.
 After lying in state at the city of Kaunas' War Museum, he was entombed in Petrašiūnai Cemetery.

-His last political action was performed on 23 August 1988, when his speech, recorded in a tape recorder, was played during a Sąjūdis rally.
-In the speech he narrated about the Soviet–Lithuanian Mutual Assistance Treaty signing in Moscow.
+His last political action was performed on 23 August 1988, when his speech, recorded on a tape recorder, was played during a Sąjūdis rally.
+In the speech, he narrated about the Soviet–Lithuanian Mutual Assistance Treaty signing in Moscow.

 Close to his death, Urbšys was interviewed by a Swedish diplomat, who visited him on 9 September 1990 in his poor Soviet era flat that was located in the outskirts of the Kaunas city (soon after the declaration of the Act of the Re-Establishment of the State of Lithuania on 11 March 1990).
-When asked about the possible Lithuanian military resistance against the Soviet invasion in 1940, he said that it would have been impossible and that there is no reason to compare Lithuania situation with Finland, who fought the Winter War, because it had a much better geographical position, Karelia and Mannerheim Lines.
-He also noted that the resistance might have only made the horrific occupation conditions of the state even worse.
+When asked about the possible Lithuanian military resistance against the Soviet invasion in 1940, he said that it would have been impossible and that there was no reason to compare Lithuania's situation with Finland, which fought the Winter War because it had a much better geographical position, Karelia and the Mannerheim Lines.
+He also noted that the resistance might have made the horrific occupation conditions of the state even worse.

-Two schools have been named for Juozas Urbšys: Kaunas 29th Secondary School and a school in Tiskūnai.
+Two schools have been named for Urbšys: Kaunas 29th Secondary School and a school in Tiskūnai.